 A: Dark pants, skirts, shoes, and tie are preferred.
 Flip flops and tennis shoes are not appropriate graduation attire.
-Because of the nature of artificial turf, please do not wear high heels to the evening commencement ceremony.
-The turf will survive, but we really don't want you to fall down during the ceremony.
+Because of the grass, please do not wear high heels to the undergraduate commencement ceremony.
+The grass will survive, but we really don't want you to fall down during the ceremony.

 Q: Are there reserved seats?

 A: No, but there is an accessibility seating section, as well as limited seating on the field for those who may have trouble climbing stairs.
 Seating is first-come, first serve.